foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 # Applications

+Our June 2016 course is now full, thank you to all who applied!

-We are taking applications up until April 11th for the course that is starting on June 6th, based at our Bethnal Green campus.
+We are now taking applications up until 5th September for our October course, based at our Bethnal Green campus.

 ## The application process